 1. Cooperation with international societies and conferences, information exchange with overseas institutions

-・ As councilors of ICRS: to participate in in-vivo ICRS council meetings (using skype) every three month, for discussing topics raised by ICRS officers regarding policies, rules and activities.
+・ As councilors of ICRS: to participate in in-vivo ICRS council meetings (using Zoom) every three month, for discussing topics raised by ICRS officers regarding policies, rules and activities.
 Most of the discussions needs to be approved (vote) by the councilors, so the participation is of high relevance.

 ・ Relevant information extracted from ICRS council meetings as ICRS policies, ICRS elections, announcements of awards application periods and others are reported to the ICC for further dissemination to JCRS members.

 ・ Organizing an Open International Symposium at the 20th Japan Coral Reef Society (JCRS): In collaboration with Tokyo Institute of Technology, six researchers from overseas covering the Indo-pacific region were invited to discuss important topics of coral reefs and coastal ecosystems managements in the region.
 The symposium named “Asia-Pacific coastal ecosystems in danger – Establishing international collaboration networks towards the next decades of the JCRS-” extended for 6 hours including presentations of all participants and panel discussions.
 (2017)